Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed Random generator throwing error when asked for a number between 0 and 0; will return 0 instead.
 - Fixed the issue where the opponent's AI guide was not displaying relevant information.
 - Moved two hard-coded texts to the label files to make them available for translation.
 - Fixed the number of alien factories being hidden under the sent population.